friends-of-ce/merchant-api-client-php/docs/Api/ReturnApi.md

 returnDeclareForMerchant($merchantReturnRequest): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Create Return.
+Creates merchant return

-Mark (part of) an order as returned by the customer.
+Marks an order as either fully or partially returned.<br /><br />**NB:** this endpoint is used for merchant returns (i.e.: returns dealt with by the merchant).

 ### Example